brittonlaroche/MongoDB-Demos/Stitch/style/README.md

 <div id="contact" class="container">
 ```

-Then we replace teh old input table with field set tags around our input variables.
+Then we replace the old input table with field set tags around our input variables.

 ```
 <body onload="displayEmployeesOnLoad()">